applepine1125/FlockingOnSphere/README.md

-# FlockOnSphere
+# Flocking on Sphere

 ## overview
 3D visual art using processing
 boids algorithm on sphere

 ## Requirement
 - Processing 3.0.2